 42 St. Michael’s Church, Cluj-Napoca

-St. Michael’s Church (Ro: Biserica Sfântul Mihail) is one of the most representative examples of gothic architecture in Transylvania.
+St. Michael’s Church (Ro: Biserica Sfântul Mihail) is one of Transylvania’s most representative examples of gothic architecture.
 The church has a length of 70 meters and an 80 meters tall tower.

 43 Geamana, The sunken village